-The NSW Department of Planning and Environment provides free information, advice and tools for everything from adding a deck or garage to building a new home.
+The Department provides free information, advice and tools for everything from adding a deck or garage to building a new home.

 You can use the online planning tools on the NSW Planning Portal to prepare, lodge and track development applications for straightforward residential developments known as ‘complying development’ or check the requirements for small home improvement projects known as 'exempt development' that do not require a planning or building approval.

 Find information on exempt development in your language:

 Page last updated: 04/09/2020